 The name of the data object you have selected to log accesses to.
 To specify what data object you want to log accesses to, use the Data Log breakpoint dialog box.
-See Data Log breakpoints, page 121.
+SeeData breakpoints dialog box, page 141 and Data Log breakpoints dialog box (C-SPY hardware drivers), page 146.